 The closest thing to designing and building an organization is the designing and building a house.

-You can build a house with pre-existing replicable architecture plans.
+You can build a house with pre-existing replicable architectural plans.
 See those metastatic new towns or Clone-Villes where every house looks like the neighbours.
 It’s a cost effective building, predictable and with little differentiation.
 Many companies are built like this.
 There is a template of what a pharma company or a bus company looks like.
 The only difference with them are the products or the routes.
 You go inside the door and you can predict the departments that you will see.
-Their organization charts are the same with different names in the boxes.
+Their organizational charts are the same with different names in the boxes.

-You have a house already, or a sort of, and make it better, bigger, more energy efficient, with an extension for the kids, new garden and, not to forget, that Jacuzzi in the corner.
+You have a house already, or sort of one, and make it better, bigger, more energy efficient, with an extension for the kids, new garden and, not to forget, that Jacuzzi in the corner.
 And variations.
 Most organizational designs start from a pre-existing structure, something already in place.
 Vast empires have been created from old templates.
 Just to remind ourselves that 3M stands for Minnesota Mining, and Manufacturing and I have not seen much of their mining recently.

 I will stop here with analogies.
 There are plenty more.

 - An Enabling Design.
 A ‘structure’ so that the activities of the organization can be facilitated, enhanced, not impaired.
 Regardless of the ‘final look’.
 Many organizational structures are clearly not enabling.
 We know that a very hierarchical design does not foster innovation.
 You can’t have an army formed by totally self-managed units either.
-Here is for example my distinction between the Lego and the Jigsaw options .

 - A Mobilizing Platform: a way to mobilize and engage people to get things done.
 The mobilizing platform is largely ideological (ideo-logical, that is) but has to be workable in (2) a particular operating system and (1) a particular design.
-Here it sits The Viral Change™ Mobilizing Platform .
+Here it sits The Viral Change™ Mobilizing Platform.

-A typical Organization Development error is to assume that (1), structure/design, dictates de facto the operating system you (will) have or the way people will be engaged and mobilized.
+A typical Organizational Development error is to assume that (1), structure/design, dictates de facto the operating system you (will) have or the way people will be engaged and mobilized.
 It doesn’t.
 You need the three legs above completely in sync.
 Also, touch one of them, you touch the other two even if you don’t realise it.
-The Fundamental Design Error is attributing to an organization chart (structure) magical powers to ‘produce’ an operating system and a mobilizing platform.
+The Fundamental Design Error is attributing to an organizational chart (structure) magical powers to ‘produce’ an operating system and a mobilizing platform.